Varlamov makes 26 saves as Islanders rout Capitals 5-1

 The Islanders were coming off a 4-1 victory at Washington on Tuesday when Ryan Pulock and Dobson each scored power play goals as New York snapped a five-game winless streak.
 That win ended the Islanders’ road season at 17-19-5.

-The Islanders are missing the playoffs for the first time since 2017-18.
+The Islanders are missing the playoffs for the first time since 2017-18, the year before Trotz became the team’s coach.
 After reaching the Eastern Conference Finals twice in a row, the current season was a letdown almost from the start.

 After a 13-game season-beginning road trip, they went 0-5-2 in their initial seven games at the new UBS Arena starting in late November.